Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Depth-based Local Center Clustering

 \subsection{Clustering in DLCC}

-Assuming the grouping results for the filtered centers are at hand, with the unique neighbors of each group serving to initialize temporary clusters, let $\vecC$ represent the set of filtered centers, such that $\vecC=\bigcup_{k=1}^G \mathbf{g}_k$, where $G$ denotes the total number of groups, and $\mathbf{g}_k$ contains the filtered centers of the $k$th group.
-Consequently, the number of clusters $K$ is inherently defined to be equal to $G$, as each group’s unique neighbors directly initiate a corresponding temporary cluster.
-The subsequent step involves defining a score for each observation with respect to each cluster in order to update these temporary clusters.
+The grouping results $\vecG=\{\vecg_1,\ldots,\vecg_K\}$ for the filtered centers are at hand and $\vecC$ represent the set of filtered centers.
+Consequently, the number of clusters is inherently defined to be equal to $K$, as each group’s unique neighbors directly initiate a corresponding temporary cluster.
+The subsequent step involves defining a score for each observation w.r.t. each cluster in order to update these temporary clusters.